-- 1. Notes for each day will be made available to you.
+- 1. Notes for each day will be made available to you on Easel.
 They are usually available the evening before the next day of class.
 If you want to print them out, please do so before class, not during class so you don't disrupt others.
 Please print them out using a small font to save paper. - 2.
+To be successful in this course, be prepared to spend at least two hours outside of class for every hour in class studying, reading, completing quizzes and homework, working on projects, and preparing for exams.
+This works out to about 9 hours a week.
+If you do not have this much time to dedicate to the course, you should take it some other semester when you can make that commitment. - 3.
 It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
-This is also the best way to communicate with the class outside of the classroom. - 3.
+This is also the best way to communicate with the class outside of the classroom. - 4.
 I expect every one of you to hold to the highest standard of personal conduct and integrity.
 Cheating in all its forms is inconsistent with Christian faith and practice and will result in sanctions up to and including dismissal from the class with a failing grade.
 Homework assignments and quizzes are individual assignments and are to be completed individually.
 Only the projects can be written in pairs.
-It is considered cheating if you submit work by anyone but yourself.
+It is considered cheating if you submit work performed by anyone but yourself.
 Come by during office hours (or we'll arrange a time) for assistance on assignments.
-Also take advantage of the tutor in 201 who will be available several times a week. - 4.
+Also take advantage of the tutor in 201 who will be available throughout the week. - 5.
 Please adhere to the dress code as spelled out in the Student Handbook.
 This includes (men) removing caps while in class.
-Please wear shoes to class (flip flops are OK). - 5.
+Please wear shoes to class (flip flops are OK). - 6.
 There is no food or drink permitted in the lab.
-This is expensive equipment and carpet that is easily spoiled by an accident. - 6.
+This is expensive equipment and carpet that is easily spoiled by an accident. - 7.
 Lab computers may be used during class to take notes and write programs.
-They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 7.
-Silence your cell phones.
+They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 8.
+Silence your phones, and put them away.
+It is very distracting to me and those around you when you text in class.